AniAggarwal/google-snake-rl/README.md

 -   OpenCV
 -   NumPy
 -   Gym
+-   MSS
+-   PyAutoGUI

+The following are needed if you will be running the example DQN or test files:
+-   torch
+-   tqdm
+-   matplotlib

-You can install these dependencies using the following command:
+You can install the necessary dependencies using the following command:

-`pip install opencv-python numpy gym`
+`pip install opencv-python numpy gym mss PyAutoGUI`

 ## Usage